Self Help Graphics & Art: Day of the Dead

 The revival of the indigenous holiday Día de los Muertos was part of the Mexican-American reclamation of indigenous identity, an important social aspect of the Chicano Movement.
 Self Help played an integral role in the holiday's revival in California.
 The first celebration was in 1974, and by 1978 it had become an event requiring $14,000 in funding.
 Today, the Day of the Dead is one of Los Angeles's major celebrations, and receives funding from the National Endowment for the Humanities, among other sources.

+"In 1973, SHG, along with the Chicano art collectives Asco and Los Four, initiated the Chicano Día de los Muertos.
+The procession of mostly elementary and college students began with a Catholic mass in Evergreen Cemetery and ended at SHG’s location on Brooklyn Avenue, where participants laid marigolds on an altar commemorating the dead."
 Preparation generally begins in August with papel picado-making, altar-making, and printmaking workshops for children and adults.
 On November 1, participants, many of whom paint their faces as calaveras, proceed down Cesar Chavez to Evergreen Cemetery, where personal and family altars are set up and food is (pan de muerto) offered to the deceased family members there interred.
 Sometimes a mass is celebrated there.
 Then attendees return to Self Help, where altars, ofrendas, prints, and other works are exhibited.
-Often there are musical and theatrical performances.
-In 1978, Luis Valdez's Teatro Campesino performed El Fin del Mundo as part of the program.
+Often there are musical and theatrical performances, like Luis Valdez's Teatro Campesino performed El Fin del Mundo as part of the program in 1978.

 The event has not only been the occasion to, as a promotional brochure explains, "learn about the important role that heritage and tradition play in defining who we are", but has also been used to make artistic and political statements.
 In 1974, the Chicano conceptual and performance art group Asco took advantage of the opportunity to confront a by-then entrenched social and political culture with an irreverent "invasion".
 In the midst of ceremonies attended by Los Angeles's political elite, Harry Gamboa Jr., Patssi Valdez, Gronk, and Willie Herrón were "delivered" in a giant envelope marked postage due.
 They emerged in wild costumes, acting out their "absurdist message".
 The piece was a challenge to Self Help's orthodox interpretation of the holiday.
 According to Gronk, "We were originally asked to come in to do a piece."
 But after being shown a film about Mexico's Day of the Dead, "we sort of rolled our eyes like, 'Are we gonna repeat that?'
 Just like, 'That's fine for somewhere else, but not for us.'
 Day of the Dead can mean a lot of different of things, and it doesn't necessarily mean paper cutouts, skull heads.
 We can invent it, what it means to us."